Yaoyao-Hao/Handwriting_codec/README.md

-# Handwriting encoding and decoding model
+# Neural encoding and decoding model for handwriting
 ## Overview
 This repository contains the code for the paper Wang et al., 2025 "Cortical representation of multidimensional handwriting movement and implications for neuroprostheses".